IntersectMBO/product-website/docs/vision/strategy-2030.md

 #### 3. Cultivate a Vibrant, Skilled, and Engaged Ecosystem

-* **Centralize and Improve Documentation:** Address fragmented developer documentation by creating centralized, community-led resources with examples, videos, and clear onboarding paths.
+* **Consolidate and Improve Documentation:** Address fragmented developer documentation by creating consolidated, community-led resources with examples, videos, and clear onboarding paths.
 Simplify learning for complex blockchain concepts, making them accessible to a wider audience, including beginners.